Sakib-RUET-CSE17/stories-photography-server/README.md

-# Vaccine For All Server
+# Stories Photography Server

-This project is about the server of Vaccine For All.
+This project is about the server of Stories Photography.

 ## Available Features